 - Operational information such as where your business is based, who your suppliers are, and the premises and equipment needed.

-- A summary of the business objectives, including targets and target dates.
+- Summary of the business objectives, including targets and target dates.

-- If yours is an owner-managed business, you may wish to include an exit plan.
+If yours is an owner-managed business, you may wish to include an exit plan.
 This includes planning the timing of your departure and the circumstances, eg family succession, a sale of the business, floating your business or closing it down.
-See why you should consider your exit strategy when starting up.

 Why do I need a growth plan?

-There are many reasons why you may need to create a growth plan for your business.
+There are many reasons why you may need a growth plan for your business.
 For example, you may have experienced: